Anna, Illinois: History

 Sentiments in Union County for the north and south were clearly divided during the war.
 Contemporary newspapers were blatantly political.
 The Anna Democrat continued publication, while the Jonesboro Gazette was denied its constitutional right to freedom of the press from 15 May 1863 until it was allowed to resume publication on 5 March 1864.
 The newspapers were consolidated to form The Gazette-Democrat on 26 October 1939.

-Anna is home to the site of the Union County Fair, which started in 1880 and continues today.
+Anna is home to the Union County Fair, which began in 1880.

-In 1909, town residents attempted to drive out the black families who lived in Anna, after the lynching of William “Froggie” James in the nearby town of Cairo, Illinois for the rape and murder of Anna resident Anna Pelley.
+In 1909, town residents attempted to drive out the black families who lived in Anna, after the lynching of William "Froggie" James in the nearby town of Cairo, Illinois, for the alleged rape and murder of Anna resident Anna Pelley.
 Anna was historically a sundown town, in which African Americans were excluded from living in the town's limits.
 Though the town was named after Anna Davie, the wife of the town's founder, some outsiders believed that the town's name was an acronym for "Ain't No Niggers Allowed".
 The town has become infamous for it by its portrayal in literature and film.
 The phrase is still well-known, with few non-white residents owing in part to its historical reputation.
+Signs using a pejorative for Black people warning them not to let the sun go down on you in Anna persisted on Highway 127 until the 1970s.

 The Stinson Memorial Library is a public library located at 409 South Main Street in Anna, Illinois.
 The library was designed by Walter Burley Griffin, an understudy to Frank Lloyd Wright, in 1913 and constructed in 1913–14.
 It was added to the National Register of Historic Places on June 9, 1978.

 Lewis Bakeries, the makers of Bunny Bread, was founded in 1925.
 Lewis started the company with a $300 loan against his mother's house, and by 1987, the company was reportedly earning $80 million in annual sales.
 Founder Jack Lewis died in September 2001 at the age of 91.
 Bunny Bread itself was created in 1947, according to the Bunny Bread website.